Assatrua/my-tutorials-repo/tutorials/abap-connectivity-daemon-mqtt-bridge/abap-connectivity-daemon-mqtt-bridge.md

 ---
 # Forward MQTT and AMC Messages Using an ABAP Daemon

 !
-Forward MQTT and AMC Messages using an ABAP Daemon.
+Forward MQTT and AMC Messages using an ABasdAP Daemon.

 ### Prerequisites
   - The AaBAP MQTT Client is available on **ABAP Platform 1809** and above.